plinscho/ft_IRC/README.md

 In your case, it's AF_INET for IPv4.

 Binding the socket:
 The bind() function assigns a local protocol address to a socket.
 With the Internet protocols, the address is the combination of an IPv4 or IPv6 address and a port number.
-In your case, you're using INADDR_ANY to bind to all available interfaces and a specific port number.
+In this case, we're using INADDR_ANY to bind to all available interfaces and a specific port number.

 Listening for connections:
-The listen() function marks the socket referred to by sockfd as a passive socket, that is, as a socket that will be used to accept incoming connection requests using accept().
+The listen() function marks the socket referred to by sockfd as a passive socket, that is, a socket that will be used to accept incoming connection requests using accept().
-The backlog argument defines the maximum length to which the queue of pending connections for sockfd may grow.
+The second argument defines the maximum length to which the queue of pending connections for sockfd may grow.
 If a connection request arrives when the queue is full, the client may receive an error with an indication of ECONNREFUSED.

 Accepting connections:
 The accept() function is used to accept a connection on a socket.
 It extracts the first connection request on the queue of pending connections for the listening socket, creates a new connected socket, and returns a new file descriptor referring to that socket.
-The newly created socket is not in the listening state.
+The newly created socket is not in the listening state, but can operate read() and write() functions.
+That's why we need the server to accept the incoming user before doing anything.
 The original socket sockfd is unaffected by this call.

 Handling connections:
 Once a connection has been established, both ends can send and receive information.
-The read() function is used to receive data from the client, and the send() function is used to send data to the client.
+We can use the read()/write() functions is used to receive and send data from the client.
+However, send() and recv() are more suitable because they work only on socket descriptors, but let you specify certain options for the actual operation.
+Those functions are slightly more specialized
+(for instance, you can set a flag to ignore SIGPIPE, or to send out-of-band messages...)

 Closing the connection:
 When communication with a client is finished, the connection needs to be closed to free up system resources that were being used by the connection.
 This is typically done with the close() function.
+We will close the fd that was given by the accept() function.

+We are going to manage the requests of the fd that are allocated in the server with the poll() function.
+There are some alternatives, like epoll().

 _______________________________________________________________________________________________________________________
-DOCUMENTATION:
+SPECIFIC DOCUMENTATION:

 int sockfd = socket(domain, type, protocol);